Professor James Gregory

 Week 11 - Dec 7, Dec 9: Powerpoint presentations

 The research paper will focus on a social movement and should be based both on primary and secondary sources.
 You may choose one of the social movements we are reading about or suggest others.
 I hope that many in the class will decide to work on topics related to the newly assembled archive: Black Lives and Seattle Police History.
 This is a massive collection of news articles, FBI files, and other documents about police violence in Seattle from the 1930s through the 1970s, and about efforts to reform the Seattle Police Department.
 Other topics from this archive include campaigns to establish police accountability in the 1960s and 1970s; the NAACP’s efforts to end police brutality in the 1950s, the Communist Party’s earlier campaign.
-See Research Project page for details.
+See pages labeled police brutality topics and police reform topics for details.

 This new archive has been made available to this class and to a graduate course offered by Prof. Dan Berger at UW Bothell.
 Students who produce top quality papers may have an opportunity to publish them on the online Seattle Civil Rights & Labor History Project.